-The IHTSDO has formed seven new Advisory Groups to conduct specific activities that will contribute to the fulfillment of the Management Team’s responsibilities and the organisation’s mandate.
+The IHTSDO has formed Advisory Groups to conduct specific activities that will contribute to the fulfillment of the Management Team’s responsibilities and the organisation’s mandate.
 The Advisory Groups will be chaired by Management Team members and will be agile in nature, given the changing needs and direction of the organisation.

 The NLM is the U.S. Member of the IHTSDO and, as such, distributes SNOMED CT at no cost in accordance with the Member rights and responsibilities outlined in the IHTSDO Articles of Association.
 The IHTSDO's uniform international license terms for SNOMED CT replaced the U.S.-wide license terms NLM had negotiated with the CAP in 2003, giving U.S. users broader rights to distribute derivative products internationally.
 The license terms are incorporated into the License for Use of the UMLS Metathesaurus.
 Additional information about licensing SNOMED CT can be found on the NLM Licensing SNOMED CT page.